Let me guess — you’ve opened your P&L report, stared at it for 30 seconds, and closed it.

 -

-Think of your P&L as a snapshot.
-The more often you look at it, the more confident you’ll feel making decisions.
+The more consistently you look at it, the more confident you’ll feel making decisions.

 Common Mistakes to Avoid